natesire/mnemonic-bot/README.md

-# Chatbot
+# Diddo.ai Chatbot

-Chat GPT doesn't check if the anagrams are actual words.
-This is better.
+Customize your own chatbot.

 View the frontend on ReactJS at Github Pages